 Tax considerations should be front-of-mind when you’re paying off your student loan debt.
 Whether you have a standard repayment plan or you’ve signed up for an income-based repayment program, there are certain tax rules that affect student loan borrowers, including some tax breaks that can provide relief come tax-filing season.
 A financial advisor can help you figure out what to do with your taxes.
-Here’s a rundown of the most important tax rules that every holder of student loan debt should know.
+Here’s a rundown of the most important IRS rules that every student loan debt holder should know.

 1. Student Loan Interest Is Tax Deductible